coq/coq/doc/sphinx/addendum/extraction.rst

     ML type is an efficient representation.
 For instance, when extracting ``nat`` to |OCaml| ``int``, the function ``Nat.mul`` stays quadratic.
-    It might be interesting to associate this translation with some specific ``Extract Constant`` when primitive counterparts exist.
+    It might be interesting to associate this translation with some specific :cmd:`Extract Constant` when primitive counterparts exist.

 Typical examples are the following: